100% Satisfaction Guarantee

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hamelin, Hamelyn, Hamelen, Hamelyng, Hamelyne and others.

-More information is included under the topic Early Hamlin Notables in all our PDF Extended History products.
+Another 55 words (4 lines of text) are included under the topic Early Hamlin Notables in all our PDF Extended History products

 Hamlin Settlers in United States in the 17th Century